Oakleafknight06/startingleaf/README.md

 ## Installation

 > [!Warning]
 > This is my personal image, which I manage for myself.
-You may copy from or use this repo, but I will provide **no** provision of support or guarantee of functionality.
+You may copy from or use this repo, but I provide **no** support or guarantee of functionality.

 To rebase an existing Silverblue/Kinoite installation to the latest build: